marccompte/html-location/README.md

 Defines a single point location HTML Web Component.
 The component draws a map using Leaflet and centers its view in a point marker.
 When clicking the point marker a panel slides in to show additional data about this point.

-Intended for use as the traditional "About us/Contact" map in a business website.
+Intended for use as the traditional "About us/Contact" map in a business or organization website.

 ## Features